eclipse/mosaic.website/content/download/page_header.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Download"
+title = "Eclipse&nbsp;MOSAIC Download"
-subtitle = "List of links to download the latest releases and other components.."
+subtitle = "list of links to download the latest releases and other components.."

 [design.background]
   # Background image.